 - Low-density polythene: It has a density range of 0.910–0.940 g/cm3 and is prepared by the free-radical polymerization of ethane.
 The reaction is carried out at a temperature of 350 K to 570 K under the pressure of 1000 to 2000 atmospheres in the presence of a catalyst, dioxygen (in traces) or a peroxide initiator.
 The highly branched structure of LDP gives it a unique flow property in the molten state.
 It is a poor conductor of electricity and is chemically inert.
 The LDPs are used for making plastic bags and film wrap.

 - High-density polythene: It has a density greater than or equal to 0.941 g/cm3 and has a low degree of branching.
 It is obtained when addition polymerization of ethene takes place in a hydrocarbon solvent.
 The reaction is carried out under a pressure of 6 to 7 atmospheres and at a temperature of 333 K to 343 K in the presence of Ziegler-Natta catalysts or metallocene catalysts.
 HDPs are chemically inert as well and are used in making bottles, butter tubs, milk jugs, water pipes and garbage containers.

 Uses Of Polythene

 - Polythene having lower density have the ability to deform without breaking and better gives elongation with stretching up to six times the length before breaking.

-- It is a useful plastic for molding and extruding in various shapes such as bottle, sheets and pipes etc.
+- It is a useful plastic for moulding and extruding in various shapes such as bottle, sheets and pipes etc.

 - It is used for plastic bags, stretch films because of its clear and crystalline nature.

 - Polythene have greater chemical resistance which covers a wide ranges of chemicals.

 Teflon is manufactured by free-radical polymerization of tetrafluoroethylene.
 The catalyst used is per sulphate at high pressures.
 The reaction is given as:

 n F2C=CF2 → −(F2C−CF2)n−